Swimming and Diving Scores in the Preliminaries

 “I think the effort we all put in during practice has brought us here, we constantly push each other and work off each other,” Hance said.
 “Our coaches prepared us really well for this meet.
 Whether it was writing the practices or helping us remember that we are capable of achieving our goals—they play a big role in our success.”

-Today at noon the final round will begin, including relays, traditional events and para-events.
+Today, Nov.
+12, at noon, the final round will begin, including relays, traditional events and para-events.
 The swimmers who placed in the top eight during the preliminaries will compete in a championship round while those who place from ninth to 16th will swim again in a consolation round.
-All relays will compete once and those times will be taken as final.
+All relays will compete only once.

 “I’m excited because relays are always the most fun,” Hance said.
 “I’m definitely more relaxed going into tomorrow because now it’s just fun.
 I have a lot that I can improve upon in finals but overall I’m happy with how I performed.
 All that matters is that I go out and give it everything I have tomorrow.”